ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * P2 Sound Listener
 * P2 UI
 * P2 can pause
-* P2's flyables do not overwrite P1's camera
+* P2's flyables do not overwrite P1's camera* (exception issue identified)
 * Vehicles no longer disappear on P2 dismount if P1 is not nearby
 * Some segments where a vehicle is required will not have enough distance to cause a respawn (add 2x vehicles)
 * Spawners / Worms work properly